Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Requirements for Signalling Switching Sets ## {#Requirements_for_switchingsets}

-  In live streaming, a [=CMAF presentation=] of streams corresponding to a channel is ingested by posting to a [=Publishing point=] at the [=Receiving entity=].
-CMAF has the notion of Switching Sets [[!MPEGCMAF]] that map to similar streaming protocol concepts like Adaptation Set in [[!MPEGDASH]].
-To signal a switching set in a [=CMAF Presentation=], CMAF media tracks MUST correspond to the constraints defined in [[!MPEGCMAF]] clause 7.3.4.
+  In live streaming, a [=CMAF presentation=] of streams corresponding to a channel is ingested by posting to a [=publishing point=] at the [=receiving entity=].
+CMAF has the notion of switching sets [[!MPEGCMAF]] that map to similar streaming protocol concepts like adaptation set in [[!MPEGDASH]].
+To signal a switching set in a [=CMAF presentation=], CMAF media tracks MUST correspond to the constraints defined in [[!MPEGCMAF]] clause 7.3.4.

   In addition, optional explicit signalling is defined in this clause.
 This would mean the following steps could be implemented by the live ingest source.

-  1. A live ingest source MAY generate a [=Switching Set ID=]  that is unique for each switching set in a live streaming session.
-Tracks with the same [=Switching Set ID=] belong to the same switching set.
+  1. A live ingest source MAY generate a [=switching set ID=]  that is unique for each switching set in a live streaming session.
+Tracks with the same [=switching set ID=] belong to the same switching set.
      The switching set ID can be a string or (small) integer number.
 Characters in switching set shall be unreserved, i.e., A-Za-z0-9_.-~ in order to avoid introducing delimiters.
-  2. The [=Switching Set ID=] MAY be added in a relative path to the POST_URL using the Switching() keyword.
+  2. The [=switching set ID=] MAY be added in a relative path to the POST_URL using the Switching() keyword.
-     In this case, a CMAF chunk is sent from the live ingest source as POST chunk.cmfv POST_URL/Switching([=Switching Set ID=])/Streams(stream_id).
+     In this case, a CMAF chunk is sent from the live ingest source as POST chunk.cmfv POST_URL/Switching([=switching set ID=])/Streams(stream_id).
   3. The live ingest source MAY add a kind box in the udta box in each track to signal the switching set it belongs to.
-The schemeIdUri of this kind box SHALL be urn:dashif:ingest:switchingset_id and the value field of the kind box SHALL be the [=Switching Set ID=].
+The schemeIdUri of this kind box SHALL be urn:dashif:ingest:switchingset_id and the value field of the kind box SHALL be the [=switching set ID=].
-  4. The switching sets are grouped as adaptation sets present in the MPEG-DASH manifest in a POST request issued earlier, i.e., before the segments of that switching set are transmitted.
-In this case, the naming of the segment URIs follows the naming defined in the MPEG-DASH manifest based on a SegmentTemplate and SegmentTimeline elements with a relative BaseURL.
+  4. The switching sets are grouped as adaptation sets present in the DASH manifest in a POST request issued earlier, i.e., before the segments of that switching set are transmitted.
+In this case, the naming of the segment URIs follows the naming defined in the DASH manifest based on a SegmentTemplate and SegmentTimeline elements with a relative BaseURL.

-  Table 2: Switching set signalling options
+  Table 2: Switching set signalling options.
   <table class="def">
          <tr>
             <th>Signalling option</th>